kylestetz/lissajous/API.md

 ### `track.trans(amount)`
 - `amount`: steps
-Translate the sequence of notes by a given amount expressed in MIDI numbers.
+Translate the sequence of notes by a given amount expressed in MIDI numbers. `trans` will also translate the output of generator functions!

 ```javascript
 var t = new track()